Sion-Sarl/sion.cms/README.md

 Set up
 =====================

-For the admin module only add 'Sion\Admin\AdminServiceProvider' in your config/app.php.
+For the admin module add 'Sion\Admin\AdminServiceProvider' in your config/app.php.
-The admin module depending on 'Bkwld\Croppa\ServiceProvider' for image uploading.
 If you want to have the example 'add Sion\Admin\ExampleAdminServiceProvider.'